-The best practice for deploying Jackrabbit is to use JNDI or some other configuration mechanism in a container environment to keep the application code free of direct Jackrabbit dependencies, but since we are creating a simple standalone application we can take a shortcut by using the TransientRepository class from Jackrabbit core.
+The best practice for deploying Jackrabbit is to use JNDI or some other configuration mechanism in a container environment to keep the application code free of direct Jackrabbit dependencies.
+In our simple standalone application we take a shortcut and use a utility class from the jackrabbit-commons module.

 The FirstHop example is a simple standalone application that fits nicely in the main() method and lets the JVM take care of the possible exceptions.
 More substantial content applications could also be written as web application or EJB components with different setup and error handling patterns.

 The getRepository() method internally uses the JCR RepositoryFactory mechanism to provide a Repository instance.
 The actual Repository class is implementation specific and Jackrabbit will return an instance of TransientRepository.
 This implementation contains a utility feature that will take care of the initial configuration and repository construction when the first session is started.
 Thus there is no need for manual configuration for now unless you want direct control over the repository setup.

 The TransientRepository implementation will automatically initialize the content repository when the first session is started and shut it down when the last session is closed.
 Thus there is no need for explicit repository shutdown as long as all sessions are properly closed.
 Note that a Jackrabbit repository directory contains a lock file that prevents it from being accessed simultaneously by multiple processes.
 You will see repository startup exceptions caused by the lock file if you fail to properly close all sessions or otherwise shut down the repository before leaving the process that accesses a repository.
 Normally you can just manually remove the lock file in such cases but such cases always present a chance of repository corruption especially if you use a non-transactional persistence manager.